 - Define Plane stress, Triangle, Quadratic elements with an Irregular mesh spacing.
 Ensure that a specified element size is not selected. - Enter the mesh attribute name as Plane Stress (TPM6) and click OK onto the selected features.
-Click \mathbf{OK} to complete the mesh assignment.
+Click OK to complete the mesh assignment.
+Note.
+When selecting lines to create a surface, the selection as viewed on the screen was only for the lines and not the new surface.
+It is for this reason that the whole model (and hence the surface) must be selected again using the Ctrl + A keys as described above.